New England Journal of Medicine November 05, 2020

 Endpoint

-Composite of death from cardiovascular causes, resuscitated cardiac arrest, myocardial infarction, stroke, or urgent hospitalization for angina
+Composite of CV death, resuscitated cardiac arrest, MI, stroke, or urgent hospitalization for angina

-Key result: Colchicine led to a significantly lower risk of ischemic cardiovascular events than placebo in patients with a recent myocardial infarction.
+Key result: Colchicine significantly reduced the risk of ischemic cardiovascular events compared to placebo.

 Tailored to your role